buoyancy99/MineTorch/tutorials/how_to_create_minetorch/README.md

 For more details check this [github](https://github.com/google/blockly) and [Project Page](https://developers.google.com/blockly/)

-### How we choose to use Blockly?
+### Why Blockly?

+We wanted an interface that allows adding components in a User Interface, in the form of blocks.
+By combining blocks we can generate python code, and use it in a Deep Learning project.

+We came across Blockly, which already has some build-in programming blocks.
-We wanted an interface that allows to add component in UI in the form block and by combining blocks we can generate logically connected deep learning block and python code.
-We come across blockly.
-It have some build in Blocks of Programming.
-We realized we need to Build Custom High Level Blocks for Deep Learning.
-We gone through [Developer Guide](https://developers.google.com/blockly/guides/configure/web/custom-blocks) to build custom blocks in blockly.
+We realized we needed to build Custom High Level Blocks for Deep Learning.
+We started by going through this guide [Developer Guide](https://developers.google.com/blockly/guides/configure/web/custom-blocks) on how to build custom blocks in Blockly.

 ### How to add Deep Learning Component?